gfriesen98/bash_scripts/README.md

 # bash_scripts
 Just a place to store my scripts.

+## tasker
+Script that helps me track tasks that need to be done

 ## startpage
 Script to copy new colorscheme colors from pywal, runs scss preprocessor and uploads to ghpages